 - Request a quote online or call (818) 850 8258 to speak with one of our agents.

 - Set your first available date and schedule the vehicle pick up.

 - Prepare your car for shipping.
 Secure all the loose parts, especially if you are shipping a damaged vehicle.

 - At pick, up perform vehicle inspection alongside the carrier to make sure everything is noted.

 - At delivery, inspect the vehicle again, sign the Bill of Lading, and pay the remaining balance.

 Corsia Logistics can arrange to ship your inoperable vehicle anywhere in the US, including Alaska and Hawaii.
 We provide manually calculated rates that reflect current supply and demand situation, hence will transport your vehicle in a timely and professional manner.
 We offer straight talk and transparency, and encourage you to ask questions because we want you to make informed decisions.

-Browse our FAQ and read our terms and conditions to learn more about the auto transport process.
+Browse our FAQ to learn more about the auto transport process.
 Ready to request an estimate?
 Fill out our online quote request form or call (818) 850-5258 to speak with one of our relocation experts.
 Thank you!